 You can make this Easy Ramen Noodle Recipe in less than 30 minutes.
 This is not the cheap ramen package that you ate in college, but it does use the noodles.
-Throw that salty preservative package away and make a delicious and homemade meal everyone will love.
+Throw that salty preservative package away and make a delicious and homemade meal that everyone will love.

 I love Ramen.
-But I love what I call “Grown-Up” ramen.
-Meaning fresh vegetables, a lot of flavor and not made in the microwave or in 3 minutes.
-You can spend up to $15 for a bowl of ramen!!!
-Why, because it’s flavorful, fresh and delicious.
-So, why not make it at home??
+I grew up eating those rectangular packages of noodles and flavoring.
+Now that I’m older and wiser, I now love what I call “Grown-Up” ramen.
+Meaning fresh vegetables, more flavor, and not made in the microwave in 3 minutes.
+You can spend up to $15 on a bowl of ramen!
+Why, because it’s flavorful, fresh, and delicious.
+So, why not make this Easy Ramen Noodle Recipe at home??